Night Thrasher (Dwayne Taylor): "Contest of Champions" and return

-During the contest between the Collector and his brother, the Grandmaster, Night Thrasher is pulled out of the timestream seconds before his death so that he may serve as part of the Collector's team.
+During a contest between the Collector and the Grandmaster, Night Thrasher is pulled out of the timestream seconds before his death to join the Collector's team.
 After the Maestro usurps the Collector's role and takes over the contest, Night Thrasher helps lead an insurrection.
 The rebellion fails, but Maestro sends Night Thrasher back to present day Earth, reasoning that he was too dangerous to keep around.
 In the present, Night Thrasher awakens to find that his last memory is of dying in the Stamford explosion.